pdonis/simpleblog3/README.md

 - The ``title`` extension allows you to specify a title for each entry in the entry's source file.
 (Without any extension, the title of an entry is the same as its relative file name or URL path, which is probably not what you want.)
+It also supports very simple italics and bold formatting in the title.

 Note that in some cases the order in which extensions are declared in your config file matters.
 The order in which extensions are